vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/deploy-distributed-system.md

 ## Set up CF services

-We will now create databases for our applications.
-We create them now because the MySQL service instances take time to provision.
+You will now create databases for our applications.
+You create them now because the MySQL service instances take time to provision.

 Create a MySQL service instance for each application.
 Call them `tracker-allocations-database`, `tracker-backlog-database`,